Tejas-117/Ecommerce-website/README.md

 ### Project

-Ecommerce Website for computer parts and other electronics
+Ecommerce website for computer parts and other electronics

 - Users (Customers) can
   - view products.